Cornus

 Similar to 'Wolf Eyes' but with the foliage having variegation that is golden-yellow instead of white.
 Moderate growing, reaching up to 8 x 3.3 feet in 3 years; eventually reaching up to 18 x 15 feet.

 The very attractive foliage is deep green with a bold golden-yelow border.
 The foliage colors to red, often with pink border, during autumn.
+The elliptical leaves are up to 3.6 x 1.8 inches in size.

 The flowers are white.